Invasive Prenatal Testing: Risks, Benefits, and Considerations

 3. Injury to the Baby

-Although rare, there is a chance that the needle or instruments used during Invasive Prenatal Testing could injure the fetus.
+Although rare, there is a chance that the needle or instruments used during invasive testing could injure the fetus.
 Careful placement guided by ultrasound minimizes this risk, making it a relatively uncommon occurrence.

 4. Premature Rupture of Membranes: